microsoft/DeepSpeedExamples/applications/DeepSpeed-Chat/README.md

 Just like how the success of [the BLOOM model](https://huggingface.co/bigscience/bloom) was supported by both [DeepSpeed Team](https://github.com/bigscience-workshop/Megatron-DeepSpeed) and many [open source contributors](https://huggingface.co/bigscience), we welcome all AI developers/practitioners/researchers to join this on-going effort for DeepSpeed-Chat.
 To participate:
 - Show your support by leaving a star ⭐ to our [DeepSpeed](https://github.com/microsoft/DeepSpeed) and [DeepSpeedExamples](https://github.com/microsoft/DeepSpeedExamples) GitHub repositories.
 - Follow us on [twitter](https://twitter.com/MSFTDeepSpeed) to get notified about our latest news.
 For Chinese users, you can also follow our [Chinese Zhihu account](https://www.zhihu.com/people/deepspeed).
 For Japanese users, you can also follow our [Japanese twitter account](https://twitter.com/MSFTDeepSpeedJP).
 - Currently we prefer to interact with open source users mainly on GitHub so that it's easier for all users to search for related information.
-For bug report, please submit a GitHub issue.
+For bug reports, please submit a GitHub issue.
 For contribution, please submit a pull request (PR).
 For general question/discussion, please open a new discussion or join any existing discussions.
-- We are open to collaborations with universities, research labs, companies, such as working together on deep learning research, applying DeepSpeed to empower real-world AI models and applications, and so on.
+- We are open to collaborations with universities, research labs, and companies, such as working together on deep learning research, applying DeepSpeed to empower real-world AI models and applications, and so on.
 For such requests (and other requests unsuitable for GitHub), please directly email to deepspeed-info@microsoft.com.

 ## 🙏 Acknowledgement and Citation 🙏